sfbennett/find-a-frog/README.md

 Find a Frog is a project that I put together to practice using JavaScript to dynamically filter content in two different ways:

-1). via search input
+- Filtering via search input
-2). via filter buttons
+- Filtering via specific filter buttons

 # Technologies Used